 Don't be shy - ask for Help - our travel agents are itching to show you the best flight deal!

 Cathay Pacific(CX) is a Hong Kong based airline, which operates flights from Johannesburg to Hong Kong and onward to major cities in the rest of the world.
 It's the 3rd largest airline in the world, and is a listed company on the Hong Kong Stock Exchange, with Air China and Swire Pacific being significant shareholders (reciprocally, Cathay Pacific also owns a chunk of Air China).
-Cathay Pacific has recently been awarded as the sixth Best Airline at the Skytrax 2018 World Airline Awards.
+Cathay Pacific has recently been awarded as the fourth Best Airline at the Skytrax 2019 World Airline Awards.

 15 August 2018 Cathay Pacific will launch seasonal direct flights between Cape Town and Hong Kong.
 They will operate three weekly return flights between 13 November 2018 to 18 February 2019.

 4 May 2017 Cathay Pacific recently introduced their popular self-service bag-tag kiosk at OR Tambo Airport.
 The system is fully automated and allows passengers to check-in, print their boarding passes and baggage tags in one go.
 All economy class check-in desks have now be re-labelled as bag-drop counters.
 You'll find these machines near the Cathay check-in desk in Terminal B of OR Tambo.
 Someone will be on hand to assist in case you need assistance with the six-question machine.